layik/layik.github.io/articles/spenser.md

 # count them
 spenser = count(spenser, vars = names(spenser))
 ```
 This simple operation was taking days.
-R being multithreaded dividing the dataset into chunks was of no immediate benefit either.
+R NOT being multithreaded dividing the dataset into chunks was of no immediate benefit either.
 It looked like we would need a super computer to do this.
 After this step, we then had to squash the age values (1 to 70+) to some age range like (1-12 => 1, 13-17 => 2 etc...) and count those and the current counts again to get a final count of each row.

 Then came R Data Table package.
 Instead of reading with `read.csv` I used the blazing fast `fread` and though `.N` would be faster I still kept the bit of `dplyr` in there and suddenly within about 12 hours on the 64GB machine, I could collapse about 40GB of data into 1.2GB of plain CSV.
 So the above chunk would look like: